Demonstrates how to encode an indirect command buffer with the CPU or GPU, and then execute its commands in a separate render command encoder.

 An indirect command buffer represents a group of commands that can be encoded with the CPU or GPU and executed repeatedly across multiple render command encoders.
 You use indirect command buffers to reduce CPU overhead, simplify command organization, and implement GPU-driven pipelines.

 In this sample, you’ll learn how to define, create, encode, and execute commands in an indirect command buffer.
 In particular, you’ll learn about the different Metal API and Metal shading language features that you use to encode indirect command buffers.
-The sample renders a series of 16 shapes using a vertex buffer, uniform buffer, and draw call encoded into an indirect command buffer.
+The sample renders a series of 16 shapes using two vertex buffers and a draw call encoded into an indirect command buffer.

 CPU Overhead and Indirect Command Buffers